-- ▶ Program orientation and TA training; organized by the Department of Mathematics - ▶ New TA workshop; organized by the Graduate School; requires pre-registration - ▶ New Graduate Student Orientation; the Graduate School will be communicating the details of each event to incoming students over the summer.
+- Program orientation and TA training; organized by the Department of Mathematics - ▶ New TA workshop; organized by the Graduate School; requires pre-registration - New Graduate Student Orientation; the Graduate School will be communicating the details of each event to incoming students over the summer.

-Every student supported on a TA is expected to attend the 1-credit hour, two semester seminar First Year Graduate Seminar during their first year of studies.
-This seminar is a combination of different activities for first year graduate students: it introduces students to best practices of effective teaching in college mathematics courses, it exposes students to research areas of different faculty in the department, and introduces different professional development opportunities in the math department and in the university beyond.
+All first and second year graduate students are encouraged to attend the Graduate Training Seminar.
+This seminar is a combination of different activities: it introduces students to best practices of effective teaching in college mathematics courses, it exposes students to research areas of different faculty in the department, and introduces different professional development opportunities in the math department and in the university beyond.
+In addition, the seminar includes: